 Is there such a thing as a best comedy topic?

-Actually, that question is too broad to answer intelligently or accurately.
+That question is actually too broad to answer intelligently or accurately.

 Here are some better questions that may help you in your search for the best comedy topics: